code10/Exchange_Tool_v1.0.0/README.md

 ## Contact

-For any questions or feedback, please contact us at (mailto:s.saadabbas@gmail.com).
+For any questions or feedback, please contact us.

 ---

 Thank you for using Smart Code Editor!
-We hope it enhances your coding experience and helps you write better code faster.
-Happy coding!